 Mortensen says the same is true for secret.
 Sharing a secret with someone will make him feel more intimate with your and compel him to also share personal details.

 The Rule of Connectivity:

 The rule of connectivity says that the more we feel connected with someone or attracted by someone, the more that person will be able to influence us.

 Mortensen says there are four elements of connectivity: attraction, similarity, people skills and rapport.

-Maximum influence then goes over how beauty and physical attractiveness help people in all situations and realms of life.
+Maximum influence then goes over how beautiful and physical attractiveness helps people in all situations and realms of life.

 Remembering names is a great way to establish a connection, says Mortensen -and if people forget your name, check out “when someone doesn’t remember you“-.

 Mortensen says that we are social animals, and many of our decisions and behavior are influenced by the people around us, and often in an unconscious way.

 And as much as it would pain most of us to admit, most of us do what the crowd does (only 5-10% are rule breakers).
 And the more we respect the people in the group, the more their opinion matter and the bigger the group’s effect will be.